wheatgreaser/wheatgreaser.github.io/apiing.md

-able to use what i learnt: schema, path parameters and exception handling. ok here's the repo for the [library api](https://github.com/wheatgreaser/library_api). i wanna build this api up (in the future) wiht frontend stuff(plain js and html). i also found out how frontend is integrated, we use something called FETCH api for javascript with that we can make http requests. for making asynchronous requests (i'll find out what that means later) there issomething called ajax.
+able to use what i learnt: schema, path parameters and exception handling. ok here's the repo for the [library api](https://github.com/wheatgreaser/library_api). i wanna build this api up (in the future) wiht frontend stuff(plain js and html). i also found out how frontend is integrated, we use something called FETCH api for javascript with that we can make http requests. for making asynchronous requests (i'll find out what that means later) there is something called ajax. so yeah i wanna integrate frontend too. i want to make an actual completed website using apis and databases. it'll be great.